diku-dk/futhark/docs/man/futhark-test.rst

 its components passed as *n* distinct arguments to the test function.

-If ``input`` is followed by an ``@`` and a file name (which must not contain any whitespace) instead of curly braces, values will be read from the indicated file.
+If ``input`` is followed by an ``@`` and a file name (which must not contain any whitespace) instead of curly braces, values or FutharkScript expression will be read from the indicated file.
 This is recommended for large data sets.
 This notation cannot be used with ``random`` input.

 After the ``input`` block, the expected result of the test case is written as either ``output`` followed by another block of values, or